f18m/cmonitor/README.md

 Note that the RPM `cmonitor-collector` has no dependencies from Python and has very small set of dependencies (GNU libc and few others) so can be installed easily everywhere.
 The RPM `cmonitor-tools` instead requires Python3.

+Finally note that Fedora COPR infrastructure will retain only the very **latest** version of cmonitor RPMs.
+If your CI/CD relies on a particular version of cmonitor, the suggestion is to download and store the RPM version you need.

 ### Debian package (for Debian, Ubuntu, etc)